-Any security incident always has only two reasons – threats (external factors) and vulnerabilities (internal factors).
+There are only two reasons for any security incident: threats (external factors) and vulnerabilities (internal factors).
 Threats are difficult to influence.
-It is always better to focus on vulnerabilities – internal problems that may seem small, but when combined with threats, lead to large damage.
+It is always better to focus on vulnerabilities, internal problems that may seem small, but when combined with threats, lead to large damage.

 Some examples of vulnerabilities: